 Children's acquisition of the natural numbers is an exemplar of conceptual change, where an essentially novel system of concepts is constructed by young learners (Carey, 2009).
-Children begin acquiring number words by memorizing the counting sequence, "one," "two," "three," etc., without knowledge of each word's cardinal meaning (Fuson, 1988).
-Children then progress through a stereotypical series of subset-knower levels, successively learning the meaning of "one," then "two," then "three" and sometimes "four" (Wynn, 1990, 1992; Sarnecka & Lee, 2009; Lee & Sarnecka, 2010b, 2010a).
-After learning the meaning of "three" or "four,"-typically at around age 3;6 in the US-children undergo an apparent conceptual shift, and rapidly acquire the meanings of many higher number words all at once.
+Children begin acquiring number words by memorizing the counting sequence, 'one', 'two', 'three', etc., without knowledge of each word's cardinal meaning (Fuson, 1988).
+Children then progress through a stereotypical series of subset-knower levels, successively learning the meaning of 'one', then 'two', then 'three' and sometimes 'four' (Wynn, 1990, 1992; Sarnecka & Lee, 2009; Lee & Sarnecka, 2010a, 2010b).
+After learning the meaning of 'three' or 'four' - typically at around age 3;6 in the US - children undergo an apparent conceptual shift, and rapidly acquire the meanings of many higher number words all at once.
 At this stage, children become cardinal principle (CP) knowers, and they can accurately use counting to determine cardinality (Wynn, 1990, 1992).
-In becoming CP-knowers, Carey (2009) argues children undergo a drastic conceptual change, shifting from an object-based core system for representing the small cardinalities to a richer, constructed system capable of representing any exact cardinality via counting (for alternatives, see R. Gelman & Gallistel, 1978; Leslie, Gelman, & Gallistel, 2008).
-Piantadosi, Tenenbaum, and Goodman (2012) provide a fully-implemented computational model along similar lines to Carey (2009), demonstrating that this developmental progression can be explained by statistical inference over a rich space of hypotheses, operating in response to observed data.
+In becoming CP-knowers, Carey (2009) argues children undergo a drastic conceptual change, shifting from an object-based core system for representing the small cardinalities to a richer, constructed system capable of representing any exact cardinality via counting (for alternatives, see R. Gelman & Gallistel, 1978; Leslie, Gelman & Gallistel, 2008).
+Piantadosi, Tenenbaum and Goodman (2012)

+provide a fully implemented computational model along similar lines to Carey (2009), demonstrating that this developmental progression can be explained by statistical inference over a rich space of hypotheses, operating in response to observed data.
 In this model, learners transition between different structured hypotheses (compositional functions) that manipulate sets of objects, as they observe data from parental utterances.
-Both Carey's and Piantadosi et al.'s accounts treat number as a fundamental conceptual innovation-likely reflecting deep and uniquely human cognitive processes that eventually come to support our rich adult conceptual systems.
-For interesting critiques and discussion of these theories, see Davidson, Eng, and Barner (2012), Rips, Asmuth, and Bloomfield (2006, 2008), and Rips, Bloomfield, and Asmuth (2008).
+Both Carey's and Piantadosi et al.'s accounts treat number as a fundamental conceptual innovation - likely reflecting deep and uniquely human cognitive processes that eventually come to support our rich adult conceptual systems.
+For interesting critiques and discussion of these theories, see Davidson, Eng and Barner (2012), Rips, Asmuth and Bloomfield (2006, 2008a), and Rips, Bloomfield and Asmuth (2008b).

 To our knowledge, all previous studies of these stages of numerical learning have focused on children from industrialized countries, primarily the United States.
-Studies of adult numerical knowledge in vastly different cultures, have revealed that languages need not express natural number concepts at all (Frank, Everett, Fedorenko, & Gibson, 2008; cf. Gordon, 2004), or provided evidence for universal and distinct systems of numerical representation (Pica, Lemer, Izard, & Dehaene, 2004).
-For learning number words, typical middle-class children in the United States are in a very particular educational setup including a society that emphasizes numeracy and education from a young age, the presence of educational television and toys, and parents who are themselves very highly educated compared to the global or historical average.
+Studies of adult numerical knowledge in vastly different cultures have revealed that languages need not express natural number concepts at all (Frank, Everett, Fedorenko & Gibson, 2008; cf. Gordon, 2004), or have provided evidence for universal and distinct systems of numerical representation (Pica, Lemer, Izard & Dehaene, 2004).
+For learning number words, typical middle-class children in the United States are in a very particular